Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/docs/wormhole/payload-creation.md

 ### `STO`

-Creates the payload for a send\-to\-owners transaction
+Creates the payload for a send-to-owners transaction

 #### Arguments